 She was curious knowing whether there is Saami theological thinking that would resemble themes familiar to liberation theology.
 I was unprepared for her question – a topic never occurred to my mind before.

 I was in a harmful illusion that to be a useful theologian one has to master some field of theology that was born outside the Northern hemisphere.
-To me, the content of the curriculum seemed supporting this attitude or at least contextual perspectives concerning peoples in margins weren’t that visible during the time I was a student.
+To me, the content of the curriculum seemed to support this attitude or at least contextual perspectives concerning peoples in margins weren’t that visible during the time I was a student.

 I promised to Vuola that I will find out whether there are some sources where the Saami people themselves tell about their relationship to Christianity.
 It happened during the spring when I was anyway looking for a research topic for my master’s thesis.

 Saami theologian Tore Johnsen as a forerunner and major inspiration

 In 2017, I finalized my master’s thesis on Saami theologian Tore Johnsen (born 1969).
 In Saami context Johnsen is a rarity: indigenous Christian theologian who has worked as a priest among the Saami people up north.

 What makes Johnsen even more interesting is that he has written about themes neglected in Scandinavian church history or history in general.
 In his writings he deals with such topics like reconciliation and recognition in Saami church context.

 Johnsen’s thinking and experiences couldn’t be more topical concerning the current Nordic wave of Saami reconciliation processes.
-Already in autumn 2022 the Nordic countries’ history’s first Truth and Reconciliation Commission report will be published in Norway.
+Already in autumn 2022 the Nordic countries’ history’s first Truth and Reconciliation Commission reports will be published in Norway and in Finland.

 It’s more than likely that the study will refer to Saami spirituality as well and the wounds of the Saami caused by Lutheran mission.

 Feeling less like a stranger in my own field, theology